Pelochus/rockobot/printables/README.md

 - 80% Fan
 - 0.16 mm layer height

+It's worth mentioning that threaded inserts where used throughout the whole design.
+Using bare holes in 3D printing for screws is generally not a good idea, that's why we decided to use threaded inserts, allowing better repairability and strength.
+Below there is a link in which CNC Kitchen explains how to design holes for 3D printable parts

 ## Mechanical designs
 ### Motor reduction through gears
 Explain the motor reduction and the design of the gears.
 Talk about connection to tracks and main cog.